 - extracting bits of a string to make a new string

-Many of the above topics will crop up again in future chapters, and will be discussed in more detail, but you can always return to this chapter if you want to brush up on the basics.
-The exercises for this chapter will allow you to practice using the string manipulation tools and to become familiar with them.
-They’ll also give you the chance to practice builder bigger programs by using the individual tools as building blocks.
+Many of the above topics will crop up again in future sections, and will be discussed in more detail, but you can always return to this page if you want to brush up on the basics.
+The exercises for this section will allow you to practice using the string manipulation tools and to become familiar with them.
+They'll also give you the chance to practice building bigger programs by using the individual tools as building blocks.

 Calculating AT content